 Bull Kelp Surveys

-Bull kelp (Nereocystis luetkeana) forests provide critical habitat and food to a variety of species in Puget Sound.
-Anecdotal evidence indicates significant declines in kelp abundance in some parts of the Puget Sound, compelling assessment of kelp abundance and distribution for science-based decision-making on how to manage this resource.
+Bull kelp (Nereocystis luetkeana) forests provide critical habitat and food to a variety of species across the Salish Sea.
+Anecdotal evidence indicates declining kelp populations in some parts of Central and South Puget Sound, inspiring collaborative efforts to assess kelp abundance and distribution across the region to inform kelp conservation and recovery.

-The Jefferson MRC has been participating in a regional bull kelp monitoring effort coordinated by the Northwest Straits Commission (NWSC) since 2014.
+The Jefferson MRC has been participating in the regional bull kelp monitoring effort coordinated by the Northwest Straits Commission (NWSC) since 2014.
 MRC volunteers conduct monthly kayak-based surveys each summer to determine if the size and health of the large bull kelp bed off North Beach County Park is stable, growing or shrinking over time.
-See the MRC's 2022 bull kelp project summary report here.
+See the MRC's 2023 bull kelp project summary report here.

 Kelp data collected by all seven MRCs across the Northwest Straits region can be viewed on the SoundIQ map.
-This citizen science project is in partnership with the Washington State Department of Natural Resources, which is studying changes in kelp beds throughout the region.
+This citizen science project is partnered with the Washington State Department of Natural Resources, which is studying changes in kelp beds throughout the region.

 Additional Resources